soarqin/DSP_Mods/UXAssist/README.md

 ## Changlog
 * 1.0.19
+  + New functions:
+    - `Quick build and dismantle stacking labs`
+    - `Protect veins from exhaustion`
+      - By default, the vein amount is protected at 100, and oil speed is protected at 1.0/s, you can set them yourself in config file.
+      - When reach the protection value, veins/oils steeps will not be mined/extracted any longer.
+      - Close this function to resume mining and pumping, usually when you have enough level on `Veins Utilization`
   + Remove default shortcut key for `Auto-cruise`, to avoid misoperation.
 Please set it in the system options window manually if needed.
 * 1.0.18
   + Fix crash while coursing to a dark-fog hive.